Dave Meros: Musical history

-He received John Phillip Souza Band Award, 1974.
+and the John Phillip Souza Band Award that same year.

-He played in the Reno Jazz Festival All Star Band, 1974, as a member of the University of California Jazz Ensembles.
+Also in 1974, he played in the Reno Jazz Festival All Star Band, as a member of the University of California Jazz Ensembles.

-He played bass trombone and tuba in the University of California Jazz Ensembles, 1974–1977, under the direction of Dr. David W. Tucker.
+He played bass trombone and tuba in the University of California Jazz Ensembles from 1974–1977, under the direction of Dr. David W. Tucker.

-He began playing electric bass in 1976 while at the University of California, Berkeley.
-Played professionally since 1978.
-Relocated to Los Angeles early 1985.
+Meros began playing electric bass in 1976 while at the University of California, Berkeley.
+He relocated to Los Angeles in early 1985.

 He played bass and tour managed Rock and Roll Hall of Fame member Eric Burdon and The Animals from January 1990 through November 2005, and toured very extensively worldwide with various bands since the late '80s.

-His main creative venture since 1993 has been recording and touring with the critically acclaimed progressive rock band Spock's Beard, that to date has released thirteen full-length studio CDs plus a large number of live CDs and EPs, Videos, DVDs, and rarities collections.
-Their 13th studio album, titled "Noise Floor" was released in May 2018.
+His main creative venture since 1993 has been recording and touring with the critically acclaimed progressive rock band Spock's Beard, that to date has released fourteen full-length studio CDs plus a large number of live CDs and EPs, videos, DVDs, and rarities collections.
+Their fourteenth studio album, titled The Archaeoptimist, was released in November 2025.

 He played bass with Iron Butterfly from 2015 through 2023.

-Meros currently plays in the Sacramento area based band Rolling Heads and prog-rock band Pattern-Seeking Animals.
+In addition to Spock's Beard, Meros currently plays in the Sacramento area-based band Rolling Heads and prog-rock band Pattern-Seeking Animals.